h15200/notes/systems-design.md

 - How much and at which layer should we introduce caches to speed things up?
 - What components need better load balancing?

+## Data Models and Query Languages

+The relational model (Relational Data Base Management Systems) became the dominant system as they were generalalized and scaled well beyond their original scope

+### Databases (relational, non-relational)

+- On Line Transactional Process or `OLTP system` requires fast updates. `RDBMS` is the choice
+  - streaming
+  - data needs to be in the Gigabytes but not larger
+- On Line Analytics Process or `OLAP system` needs optimized reads and inserts, but can have slow updates since it doesn't usually need to be a live system
+  - batch processing
+  - data can be in the Terrabytes or Petabytes
+- note that technically, data warehousing is just the storage, and `OLAP` is one way to process that data.
+  - Columnar like `Hbase`, `BigQuery`, `Snowflake`, `Redshift`
+    - note that Columnar dbs can be SQL OR Nosql. `BigQuery`, `Redshift`, and `Snowflake` are SQL colmnar dbs. `Hbase` is noSql.
+  - you can also use SQL to extract data from noSql dbs.
+The querying method is decoupled from the db type.

+Reasons for:

+#### Relational db (sql)

+- generally, most companies will want an RDBMS as the primary source of truth until they scale to the point where it just can't scale.
+  - The first millions of users still won't break your SQL db
+  - Breaking point is around the need of > 5TB a year
+  - other exceptions include metadata-driven data sets (document store), massive amounts of ingestion of data in the thousands per second, super low-latency applications
+- ACID compliant. data is structured and unchanging, strong consistency
+- A relational database that supports SQL (most of them) has the power of running SQL directly without having to load the data in memory.
+- `serializability` is the term to describe the Isolation level (AC[I]D) properties. each read/write is ordered and transactional. usually done via `2 phase locking`

+- sql systems use `write-ahead logs` to keep track of all modofications in disk before changing the table.
+This allows for full recovery after power outages

+#### Trasactions and ACID

+- abstraction used that provide ACID properties. a single command will either all succeed, or all fail without any side effects

+- "I" isolation is hard to implement.
+How do you have concurrent writes without race conditions
+  - Actual serial execution
+    - idea is to implement all queries on a single thread. simple to implement
+    - only possible if it's an in-memory database
+    - usually not practical to run large queries on a single thread
+  - Two Phase Locking
+    - each object has a lock and only available one query at a time
+    - most frequent implementation in most dbs
+    - poor performance when unnecessary locking happens, along with frequent deadlocks
+  - Serializable Snapshot Isolation
+    - Optimistic control where you assume there are no concurrency issues
+    - rolled back only when a bug is detected

+#### Non relational db (no sal)

+- BASE (basically available, soft state, eventual consistency)
+- is essentially a hash table. constant time operations
+- has less structure and less querying power
+- makes the most of cloud computing and storage for horizontal scaling.

+- key-value store dbs (the majority of non-relational dbs) are used often to cache
+- examples DynamoDb, Redis (in-memory storage only, often used for rate-limiting), Etcd (used for leader election), ZooKeeper (used for leader election)
+- some may offer strong consistency, but since no sql dbs are not ACID compliant, some may only offer eventual consistency (usually with a trade-off of having faster performance)

 ## Monolith vs Microservice architecture

 - the previous was called "service oriented architecture" where multiple